 Memory Access or Configuration operations should not be performed for a minimum of 32 clocks after exiting this mode.

-Data inversion is not used during the Loopback mode.
-Even if the configuration register has this feature enabled, it is temporarily ignored during the Loopback mode.
+Data inversion is not used during loopback mode.
+Even if the configuration register has this feature enabled, it is temporarily ignored during loopback mode.

 Memory Access